What is an HMRC enquiry?

 It goes without saying that if it comes to negotiation, it is essential to have an adviser who is experienced at enquiry settlements, like those at ForrestBrown.
 Our understanding of HMRC will help ensure a mutually acceptable outcome is reached.
 Our fee, which is entirely contingent on our success, covers a completely end-to-end service: including support during an enquiry.

-If you are using our enquiry defence service
+If you are using our enquiry support service

-If you are not a ForrestBrown client but wish to use our enquiry defence service, the process is slightly different:
+If you are not a ForrestBrown client but wish to use our enquiry support service, the process is slightly different:

 - We will immediately make contact with HMRC to let them know we have picked up your case;